Technology Transfer Trainee Program

 January 2016 to July 2016 – George Chellapa, PhD

-George D. Chellapa was awarded bachelor’s degrees in Chemistry (College of Chemical Sciences, Sri Lanka) and Computing and Information Systems (London Metropolitan University, England), obtaining First Class Honours in both.
-In 2005, he was awarded an Overseas Research Scholarship by the British Government to read for his Ph.D. at the University of Southampton, England.
-His Ph.D. research focused on developing new coarse grain molecular dynamics force fields to better understand lipid and DNA interactions.
+George Chellapa was awarded bachelor’s degrees in Chemistry (College of Chemical Sciences, Sri Lanka) and Computing and Information Systems (London Metropolitan University, England), obtaining First Class Honors in both.
+In 2005, he was awarded an Overseas Research Scholarship by the British Government to read for his PhD at the University of Southampton, England.
+His PhD research focused on developing new coarse grain molecular dynamics force fields to better understand lipid and DNA interactions.
 Prior to joining the OTM, George was a Post-Doctoral Research Fellow at Johns Hopkins University, investigating the thermodynamic principles driving protein folding using computational modeling.
-After his time at OTM, George accepted a licensing position at the University of Chicago.
+George is now Associate Manager of Technology Commercialization at the University of Chicago’s Polsky Center for Entrepreneurship and Innovation.

 February 2015 to August 2015 – Sara Ahmed